-What is digital ethnography?
+What is Digital Ethnography?

 The power of mobile

 There are tons of different ways to carry out digital ethnographic research.
 From blogging and video diaries to online communities or even accompanied shops, one of the greatest things about digital ethnography is the variety.
 In addition, because it’s fun, participants will be more engaged - which means you’ll not only have better results, but there will also be fewer dropouts too.
-The great thing about mobile is that participants are used to using them as part of their everyday lives - which means it a really natural research tool and makes research effortless because people already know what they need to do.
+The great thing about mobile is that participants are used to using them as part of their everyday lives - which means it's a really natural research tool and makes research effortless because people already know what they need to do.
 Digital ethnography also easily fits into people’s lives, which means they can take part in research whilst carrying out their everyday activities - and no one around them even needs to be aware!

 Honest, insightful results